CVS Health (NYSE:CVS) Issues FY 2022 Earnings Guidance

 CVS Health (NYSE:CVS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $8.20-$8.40 for the period, compared to the consensus EPS estimate of $8.36.
 The company issued revenue guidance of -.

-CVS Health (NYSE:CVS – Get Rating) last announced its quarterly earnings results on Wednesday, May 4th.
-The pharmacy operator reported $2.22 EPS for the quarter, topping analysts’ consensus estimates of $2.14 by $0.08.
-CVS Health had a return on equity of 15.33% and a net margin of 2.67%.
-The company had revenue of $76.83 billion during the quarter, compared to analyst estimates of $75.30 billion.
-During the same quarter last year, the firm posted $2.04 earnings per share.
-The firm’s revenue was up 11.2% on a year-over-year basis.
-Research analysts predict that CVS Health will post 8.34 EPS for the current year.
+The business also recently declared a quarterly dividend, which will be paid on Monday, August 1st.
+Investors of record on Friday, July 22nd will be given a $0.55 dividend.
+This represents a $2.20 annualized dividend and a yield of 2.36%.
+CVS Health’s dividend payout ratio is currently 36.54%.

-In related news, EVP Prem S. Shah sold 16,954 shares of CVS Health stock in a transaction that occurred on Friday, April 8th.
-The stock was sold at an average price of $105.00, for a total transaction of $1,780,170.00.
-Following the sale, the executive vice president now owns 43,453 shares of the company’s stock, valued at approximately $4,562,565.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, EVP Prem S. Shah sold 16,954 shares of CVS Health stock in a transaction that occurred on Friday, April 8th.
+The shares were sold at an average price of $105.00, for a total transaction of $1,780,170.00.
+Following the completion of the sale, the executive vice president now owns 43,453 shares of the company’s stock, valued at $4,562,565.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, EVP Thomas M. Moriarty sold 138,654 shares of CVS Health stock in a transaction that occurred on Tuesday, June 28th.
-The shares were sold at an average price of $95.00, for a total value of $13,172,130.00.
-Following the sale, the executive vice president now directly owns 626,273 shares in the company, valued at approximately $59,495,935.
+The shares were sold at an average price of $95.00, for a total transaction of $13,172,130.00.
+Following the sale, the executive vice president now directly owns 626,273 shares of the company’s stock, valued at approximately $59,495,935.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 210,967 shares of company stock worth $20,495,397.
 0.69% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently modified their holdings of CVS.
-Capital Research Global Investors purchased a new position in CVS Health during the 1st quarter valued at approximately $262,167,000.
-Orion Portfolio Solutions LLC grew its holdings in CVS Health by 18.1% during the 1st quarter.
-Orion Portfolio Solutions LLC now owns 14,912 shares of the pharmacy operator’s stock valued at $1,509,000 after buying an additional 2,286 shares in the last quarter.
-Wealthfront Advisers LLC grew its holdings in CVS Health by 13.2% during the 1st quarter.
-Wealthfront Advisers LLC now owns 87,610 shares of the pharmacy operator’s stock valued at $8,867,000 after buying an additional 10,220 shares in the last quarter.
-Weiss Multi Strategy Advisers LLC grew its holdings in CVS Health by 311.7% during the 1st quarter.
-Weiss Multi Strategy Advisers LLC now owns 58,170 shares of the pharmacy operator’s stock valued at $5,887,000 after buying an additional 44,041 shares in the last quarter.
-Finally, Continuum Advisory LLC purchased a new position in CVS Health during the 1st quarter valued at approximately $687,000.
-78.00% of the stock is currently owned by institutional investors.
+A number of large investors have recently modified their holdings of CVS.
+Worth Asset Management LLC bought a new position in CVS Health in the first quarter worth approximately $113,000.
+Certified Advisory Corp purchased a new position in CVS Health in the first quarter worth $148,000.
+Zions Bancorporation N.A. grew its holdings in CVS Health by 116.9% in the first quarter.
+Zions Bancorporation N.A. now owns 2,572 shares of the pharmacy operator’s stock worth $260,000 after purchasing an additional 1,386 shares during the last quarter.
+West Michigan Advisors LLC grew its holdings in CVS Health by 18.4% in the first quarter.
+West Michigan Advisors LLC now owns 2,836 shares of the pharmacy operator’s stock worth $287,000 after purchasing an additional 440 shares during the last quarter.
+Finally, First Western Trust Bank purchased a new position in CVS Health in the first quarter worth $301,000.
+78.00% of the stock is owned by institutional investors.

 CVS Health Company Profile (Get Rating)